 To make sure you’re always aware of the big picture, use Calendar View.
 It shows you which tasks you are to complete each day, grouped by resource and subject.
 If you are covering different subjects in the same resource on a given day, those tasks will be shown separately on the calendar.
 Resources are colored according to the subject covered in the readings or videos; flashcards and question banks can cover many subjects, so those tasks will always appear light gray.

-Maximize the Value of Cram Fighter to Prepare for Different Medical Exams
+Maximize the Value of Blueprint’s Med School Study Planner to Prepare for Different Medical Exams

 Passing your medical exams is your goal, and study blocks are an especially useful tool.
 In medical school, you don’t always prepare for one exam only during a certain period of time (we wish), so take advantage of creating study blocks.
 Study blocks are basically concurrent or overlapping schedules, which can be useful in many situations: